dvaug86/Tutorial-Todo-List-advanced-CodeCommerce/README.md

 update:
 I will be back to figure out this one.
 I went through it hastily.
 I am going to start from scratch on the tutorial and see if that works.

+update 2:
+did not need to redo tutorial, I had forgotten that I need to stop running the app and then do npm start again after install of tailwind